 The partners will address the shared challenges of the uptake of green transport solutions in regional freight and the need for positive business cases in green freight transport solutions in urban areas.

-SEStran are leading on a work package along with Edinburgh Napier University Transport Research Institute (TRI), developing business models for urban freight hubs.
+for urban freight hubs.
 Our business models will focus on the scalability and applicability of models for different locations and circumstances.
-Practical lessons and insights from this work can be found on the project website as a series of case studies.
+Practical lessons and insights from this work can be found on the project website as a series ofSEStran are also working with ZEDIFY Logistics to design an e-cargo bike last-mile delivery pilot in the City of Edinburgh.

 Phase Two: